cloudyuga/k8s-hard-way/01-Create-Certificates/labs.md

 ### The Kubelet Client Certificates

-Kubernetes uses a [special-purpose authorization mode](https://kubernetes.io/docs/admin/authorization/node/) called Node Authorizer, that specifically authorizes API requests made by [Kubelets](https://kubernetes.io/docs/concepts/overview/components/#kubelet).
-In order to be authorized by the Node Authorizer, Kubelets must use a credential that identifies them as being in the `system:nodes` group, with a username of `system:node:<nodeName>`.
+Kubernetes INes a [special-purpose authorization mode](https://kubernetes.io/docs/admin/authorization/node/) called Node Authorizer, that specifically authorizes API requests made by [Kubelets](https://kubernetes.io/docs/concepts/overview/components/#kubelet).
+In order to be authorized by the Node Authorizer, Kubelets mINt INe a credential that identifies them as being in the `system:nodes` group, with a INername of `system:node:<nodeName>`.
 In this section you will create a certificate for each Kubernetes worker node that meets the Node Authorizer requirements.

 - Generate a certificate and private key for each Kubernetes worker node: